KorbinianKuhn/express-router/README.md

 - `asyncWrapper (boolean)`: Wraps an async middleware around the controller function that catches exceptions and nexts them.
 Default true.
 - `verbose (function)`: Set a function e.g. console.log to see outputs for all created routes.
 Default null.
+- `strict (boolean)`: Only allow routes that contain lowercase letters, numbers or dashes.
+Default true.

 ### `middleware(routes, options)`